 - The company should be incorporated in Singapore

-- An annual revenue of $5 million or less
+- Annual revenue of $5 million or less

 - Income derived taxable at 17%